-- Outline of research project, 5 pages:
+- Outline of the research project, 5 pages:

-– A well elaborated research proposal; the research topic must relate to the research themes of the Institute
+- A well-elaborated research proposal; the research topic must relate to the research themes of the Institute

 - A work plan, including expected results, specific for the time spent at the Institute

-- Reference: A signed letter of support from the applicant’s Head of Department or other senior scholar in the same field, which confirms current affiliation and field of research.
+- Reference: A signed letter of support from the applicant’s Head of Department or other senior scholars in the same field, which confirms current affiliation and field of research.
 (Scanned versions of signed support letters can be emailed by the applicant.)